Marti Pellow

 Marti Pellow (born Mark McLachlan; 23 March 1965) is a Scottish singer.
-He was the lead singer of the Scottish pop group Wet Wet Wet for 28 years: from their formation in 1982 until their split in 1997, and again from their reformation in 2004 to his departure in 2017.
+He was the lead singer of the pop group Wet Wet Wet for 28 years: from their formation in 1982 until their split in 1997, and again from their reformation in 2004 to his departure in 2017.
 He has also recorded albums as a solo artist, and performed as an actor in musical theatre productions in both the West End and on Broadway.

 Early life

 Pellow's first exposure to music occurred around the age of 7.
 He would listen to his mother's Barras-bought 8-track record collection of Burt Bacharach and Hal David, but it was the soul genre of the selection that drew him in.
 Early Marvin Gaye and, especially, Sam Cooke captivated him.
 He then discovered live music.
 "Hey, wait a minute – check that picture: not only is this music amazing, but these guys deliver it live?
 That's for me."

 When he told his father about the direction he wanted his life to take, he was less than enthusiastic. "'Are you on a hallucinogenic substance or something?
 What's wrong with getting out there and getting an apprenticeship?
 I'm a builder, your grandfather was a builder, your great-grandfather was a shipbuilder.
 What do you want to be a musician for?'
 And I said, 'No, you don't understand – this is my vocation in life; this is what I want to be'."